collective/collective.flowplayer/README.txt

     * it is not possible to detect clip width/height from the mp4 file now

     * if your player is not displayed on the page load, but is displayed after you click somewhere to the player container area, be sure there is no HTML code nor text inside the player container HTML tag.
 Such code/text is considered as player splash screen and player is waiting for click to the splash.

+    * player is correctly created only if player container is < div >
+      element (Kupu does it automatically if Audio and Video styles are used).
+      Using other containers (eg. p) is not supported currently.

 Configuration
 -------------